victorvvu/Simple_CNGAN/README.md

 ## 4. To Do List
--[x] Make a simple GAN architecture and produce suspect looking dogs
+- [x] Make a simple GAN architecture and produce suspect looking dogs
-- [x] Request free P2 instances from AWS
+- [x] Request free GPU compute power from AWS
-- [ ] Use instance to train a StyleGAN2 on dataset to produce quality dogs
+- [ ] Use instance to train using a StyleGAN2 on dataset to produce quality dog photos
 - [ ] Tenative on results